otwobb/FSM_Countdown_Timer/README.md

 - Adding a countdown animation prior to timer starting
 - Adding features from the instructions that I forgot about in the final build

+When I have completed the module and gained more experience I will come back and improve the code